-😵 Teaching Tip
+V Teaching Tip

 Websites vs. Apps: You may find that students don't think that they actually visit websites very frequently, because they use apps instead.
-If you encounter this, encourage students to consider whether those apps might actually just a streamlined way to visit a website.
-Facebook, for example, might be used more frequently from an app, but it's actually a website underneath it all.
+If you encounter this, encourage students to consider whether those apps might also have website versions.
+Facebook, for example, might be used more frequently from an app, but it originally started as a website, and can still be accessed from the web.